 To strengthen record keeping and compliance efforts, businesses may want to consider using tools such as Proofpoint Content Capture tools that make it easy to capture, manage, and retain data from Microsoft Teams and other collaboration platforms and content sources.

-To find out more about how Proofpoint helps healthcare businesses meet the challenge of today’s advanced threats and compliance risks on our Healthcare Cybersecurity page.
+Learn about Healthcare Cybersecurity to find out more about how Proofpoint helps healthcare businesses meet the challenge of today’s advanced threats.

 Subscribe to the Proofpoint Blog